ContemporaryInsanity/RacketScience/README.md

 All **graphics** in the `res` directory are copyright © 2019 Ewen Bates and licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).

-Many thanks to the VCV developer community, particularly Andrew Belt of VCV and Adam Verspaget of Count Modular whose modules I've studied and learned from.
+Many thanks to the VCV developer community.